relatedcode/RelatedChat/README.md

 ## What is this?

 GraphQLite is a toolkit to work with GraphQL servers easily.
-It also provides several other features to make your life easier during iOS application development.
+It also provides several other features to make life easier during iOS application development.

 ---